uruiuc/Topics/Lec03 Joining and The Grammar of Graphics/joins.md

 The "join by" variable
 ========================================================

-If the "join by"" variable has different names in the data frames.
+If the "join by" variable has different names in the data frames.
 Ex:

 * name `a` in data frame `x`
 * name `b` in data frame `y`